English Learners (EL)

 Transition from the EL Program

-Transition from the EL program will be determined by the prior year’s ACCESS scores.
+The prior year’s ACCESS scores will determine the transition from the EL program.
 Students must earn a 4.8 Composite score on the ACCESS in order to be dismissed from EL services.

-For two years after exiting from the district’s EL program, student progress will be monitored.
+Student progress will be monitored for two years after exiting from the district’s EL program.
 Monitoring will include:

 Parent Involvement

-Parent involvement in their child’s EL or Bilingual Program is highly encouraged by the EL staff and school communities.
+The EL staff and school communities highly encourage parent involvement in their child’s EL or Bilingual Program.
 (Telephonic translation services are provided for all parent communication.)
 Bilingual families are also encouraged to attend the Bilingual Parent Advisory Council meetings.
-These meetings provide a valuable opportunity for parents to collaborate with other parents and school personnel to improve EL and Bilingual programming continuously.
+These meetings provide a valuable opportunity for parents to collaborate with other parents and school personnel to continuously improve EL and Bilingual programming.

 2023-24 Meeting Dates